100+ Treasure Hunt Clues for You

 Answer: Flowers

-Answer: a tree
+Answer: A tree

-If you can’t make up your mind, this might be where you’re sitting
+If you can’t make up your mind, this might be where you’re sitting.

-Answer: On the Fence.
+Answer: On the fence.

 It’s what you need to plant a seed, it’s mostly moist and brown.
-No need to go far, or look to the stars, in the garden it’s all around.
+No need to go far, or look to the stars, for in the garden it’s all around.

 Answer: soil/dirt